 Underpinning is a method we use to strengthen the foundation of an existing building or structure.
 As underpinning contractors, we use this method for a variety of reasons depending on the circumstances.
-We carry out the project if the original foundation is simply not strong or stable enough, the usage of the structure has changed, the properties of the soil supporting the foundation may have changed, or simply to add extra depth to a room or to add a basement.
+Underpinning is used for a variety of reasons.
+It is needed when an original foundation is simply not strong or stable enough, the usage of the structure has changed, the properties of the soil supporting the foundation have changed, or simply to add extra depth to a room or to add a basement.

-Involving extending the foundation so that it rests on a more supportive system, it may be a more cost-effective solution to improve the current foundation of the building rather than constructing a new one.
-Our team of underpinning contractors in London, Exeter, Bristol and Birmingham are happy to answer any underpinning questions you may have.
+Underpinning involves extending the foundation so that it rests on a more supportive system.
+It may be a more cost-effective solution to improve the current foundation of the building than constructing a new one.
+Our team of underpinning contractors in London, Exeter, Bristol and Birmingham are happy to answer any questions you may have.

 - Free Site Visits